 Feeling is Real

-Well, it is not that the rich woman’s feelings are invalid or skewed; it is that the thoughts these feelings evoke quickly lead to needless stress for the woman and those around her.
-Her mind’s thought connected the jewelry to her sense of self from the outset.
-The subsequent loss evoked negative emotion, which elicited further thought—it perpetuates itself; it is a thought-> emotion -> thought -> emotion vicious cycle.
+It is not that the rich woman’s feelings are invalid.
+It is that the thoughts these feelings evoke quickly lead to needless stress for the woman and those around her.
+Her mind’s thought connected the jewelry to her sense of self and well-being from the outset.
+The subsequent loss evoked negative emotion, which elicited further thought.
+This perpetuates itself in a vicious circle; a thought-> emotion -> thought -> emotion… feedback loop.
 This loss of jewelry becomes a virtual death-of-self spiral.
-It is easy to see why it will be nearly impossible for her not to feel the thoughts as real as the emotions from which they arise.
+It is easy to see why it will be difficult for her not to feel the thoughts as genuine as the emotions from which they arise.
 It is that linkage to which chapter 71 speaks.
-To ‘realize I don’t know’ means realizing that the thoughts that feel so real and true are not really— only the emotions are genuine.
-Why aren’t thoughts as real and true as they feel?
+To realize I don’t know means to realize that the thoughts that feel so real and true are not truly real — only the emotions are genuine.

-Nature’s ‘Gifts’ Will Be Used
+Nature’s Gifts Will Be Used

 Clearly, survival focus shifts toward realms that are more trivial… and we become increasingly neurotic!
-The energy shifts mostly inward, feeding back into our emotion and re-stimulating them!
+The energy shifts inward, feeding back into our emotions and re-stimulating them.
 This keeps emotions alive long after the initial external stimuli passes.
 This enables us to dwell on issues and reignite the sparks that set off emotions in the first place.
-Now, this might not be so destructive if it played out in a balanced way.
-If both positive and negative emotions were reinforce equally… However, that is not the biology of it.
-Negative emotions carry more weight, and over power positive ones.
-In other words, as the NPR segment pointed out, We Care More About Losses Than Gains.
+Now, this might not be so destructive if it played out in a balanced way, i.e., if both positive and negative emotions reinforced themselves equally.
+However, that is not the biology of it.
+Negative emotions carry more weight, and overpower positive ones.
+In other words, as the NPR report described it, “We care more about losses than gains”.

 Such a wise observation: “The only silver lining here lies in how attending the school of life gradually forces us to see how frequently life turns out differently than we thought.
 That sobers us to the humble, albeit often subconscious, truth: I don’t really know; I feel what I feel, and thoughts just bubble up from the depth.”
 Now if only that subconscious truth could be conscious more often!